Read about our update schedules here.

 In your test plans:

-- The areas of your BCP related to processes and people are accounted for
+- The areas of your BCP related to processes and people are accounted for.

 In your test plans:

-Technology Continuity Within your business:
+Technology Continuity In your business:

-- You have evaluated if you need to build intentional redundancy or fail-over systems
+- You have evaluated if you need to build intentional redundancy or failover systems

-- Incident recovery tactics are automated wherever possible
+- Incident recovery tactics are automated wherever possible.

-Within your business:
+In your business:

 - You have not evaluated the need for intentional redundancy or fail-over systems

-- Incident recovery tactics are all manual
+- Incident recovery tactics are all manual.

 In your documentation: